 - Day 2: KL Tower, KL Forest Eco Park, Chinatown, Little India and Thean Hou Temple.

-- Day 3 (More time in Malaysia?): Masjid Jamek, Merdeka Square, KL Bird Park, Royal Malaysian Police Museum, Butterfly Park, Batu caves and street arts
+- Day 3 (More time in Kuala Lumpur?): Batu Caves , Masjid Jamek, Merdeka Square, KL Bird Park, Royal Malaysian Police Museum, Butterfly Park and street arts

 PETRONAS TWIN TOWERS

-Start your first day with the number one thing to do in Kuala Lumpur: visiting the Petronas Twin Towers!
+Start off with one of the top things to do if you have only 2 days in Kuala Lumpur: visiting the Petronas Twin Towers!
 You can’t say you’ve been to Kuala Lumpur without seeing the iconic twin towers!
 They are the tallest twin towers in the world, standing at a height of 452 meters.

 The towers are connected by a sky bridge which you can visit between 9 a.m and 9 p.m from Tuesdays to Sundays (except on Fridays when it’s closed from 1 p.m to 2.30 p.m).
 Tickets on the official website cost US$ 20 (RM 80) for adults and US$ 8 (RM 33) for children.

-For a better deal, you can book a discounted ticket, including a one-way transfer on Klook for US$ 24.20 (RM 100) for adults and US$ 11.60 (RM 48) for children.
+If you prefer, book a discounted ticket, including a one-way transfer on Klook for about US$ 27 (RM 111.80) for adults and US$ 11 (RM 45.55) for children.
 Get there early or book in advance as tickets sell out fast.

 KL Travel Tip: If your hotel is located in Bukit Bintang, you can easily reach the Petronas Towers on foot by using the air-conditioned walkway from the Pavilion Shopping Mall.